 Seoul Sky

-An observation deck that is located between floors 117 – 123 from where you can admire the whole city.
+An observation deck is located between floors 117 – 123, from where you can admire the city.

-There is also the option of going on the outside, but that’s not an activity for everyone.
+Going outside is also possible, but that’s not an activity for everyone.
 I would be too scared.

 Get your Seoul Sky Ticket here!